-Topical antibiotic ointments or eye drops work to clear up infection in pink eye only if the source is bacterial.
-In this case, you need up to 24 hours for the eye drops or ointment to start working and for the infected person to no longer be contagious.
+Topical antibiotic ointments or eye drops are effective treatments for conjunctivitis only if the pink eye is caused by bacteria.
+In this case, you need up to 24 hours for the eye drops or ointment to start working and for the pink eye to no longer be contagious.

 If eyes are pink from an allergic reaction, eye drops containing antihistamines may be able to relieve symptoms.
 Cold compresses also can help.

-Again, it's difficult to determine exactly how long pink eye is contagious, unless you know the source of the infection.
+It's difficult to determine exactly how long pink eye is contagious if you don't know its cause.

 For example, the rubeola virus causing measles and accompanying pink eye symptoms is extremely contagious, often for as long as two weeks or more.

-You also can be continually at risk of getting pink eye from exposure to certain adenoviruses found in water sources such as unchlorinated or dirty swimming pools.
+You also can be at risk of getting contagious pink eye from exposure to certain adenoviruses found in water sources such as untreated swimming pool water.
 This is a good reason to wear swim goggles or a swim mask with a seal that prevents your eyes from being exposed to the water.

 If you are being treated but don't notice any improvement in your pink eye symptoms after about 10 days, be sure to notify your eye doctor.